“The best foundation you can wear is healthy, glowing skin.” -Dr.Trevor Cates

-Oils from certain herbs, fruits and nuts have amazing benefits for the skin such as anti-aging, wound healing and sun protecting effects.
-While some people think they shouldn’t apply oils to their skin, especially if it is oily or acne-prone, some oils actually balance skin pH and lipid content to improve skin health.
-The result is clear, gorgeous, youthful-looking skin.
+Oils from certain herbs, fruits and nuts have amazing benefits to create glowing skin or anti-aging, wound healing and sun protecting effects.
+While some people think they shouldn’t apply oils to their skin, especially if their skin is oily or acne-prone, some oils actually balance the skin’s pH and lipid content to improve skin health.
+The results are often clear, gorgeous, youthful, glowing skin.

 Virgin Sea Buckthorn Oil

 The ultimate tissue healer, sea buckthorn oil is used externally to even skin tone and texture.
 It also improves skin issues such as acne, eczema and psoriasis.
 It reduces fine lines and wrinkles associated with aging and is full of antioxidants that protect the skin.
 The high concentration of the rare Omega 7 as well as Vitamin A and Vitamin E intensely moisturize and encourage cell turnover for bright, clear, healthy glowing skin and improved wound healing.
 This oil is suitable for dry, dehydrated, aging and sensitive skin types.

 Red raspberry seed oil is jam-packed with skin loving goodies like vitamin A and other essential oils.
 It is known for its abilities to naturally protect the skin from the damaging effects of UV sun exposure.
 Red raspberry seed oil is an excellent free radical scavenger and antioxidant, and a rich source of alpha and gamma tocopherol as well as y-tocopherol, along with carotenoids.
 It also has superior anti-inflammatory properties.
 This oil is suitable for all skin types and is especially beneficial for inflamed skin caused by acne or rosacea redness.